GameMolaMola/cmd-mola-mola/README.md

    ```
 4. Before starting the game in production, make sure every image referenced in
    `src/components/game/imageLoader.ts` is present inside `public/uploads/`.
+5. Backgrounds are generated at runtime from
+   `src/components/game/parallaxLayers.ts` and drawn to the canvas via
+   `src/components/game/renderer.ts`.
+There is no `background.ts` file, so keep
+   this in mind when discussing the code with contributors to avoid confusion.

 ## Mobile Builds